riversideio/binto-api/README.md

-# victoria-club
+# binto-api

-The member signup and billing management API for Riverside.io.
+An open source member signup and billing management API for coworking spaces.

 ## Getting Started

 Create a free account at [parse.com](http://parse.com).
-Create an app called victoria_club_development and another app called victoria_club_production.
+Create an app called binto_api_development and another app called binto_api_production.
 This will serve as the database.
 It is a nice alternative to running your own database.

 Once created note the application keys and add the development versions to a .env file.